alwil/best-code-practices/README.md

 #### Join a workshop (and receive GS credits)
 - TU Delft [Training for Researchers](https://www.tudelft.nl/library/research-data-management/r/training-evenementen/training-voor-onderzoekers) (not available for students)
-- Self-paced study (available to all!)
+- Self-paced study (available to all!).
+The lessons from the Carpentries and Code Refineries were designed for self-paced learning.

 ## References